-In addition to coursework, students learn from lectures, fieldwork, internships and co-op work experiences.
-Participants are required to complete a variety of courses related to criminal investigations, law enforcement and technology.
-These courses might include:
+Formal coursework forms the backbone of this program.
+Students learn in lectures, fieldwork, internships and co-op work experiences.
+They complete a variety of courses in criminal investigations, law enforcement and technology.
+Typical classes might include:

 - Corrections and law enforcement